ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 {: #ha-rhel-ensa-test1-expected-behavior}

 - SAP *ASCS* instance on NODE1 crashes.
-- The cluster detects the crashed **ASCS** instance.
+- The cluster detects the crashed *ASCS* instance.
 - The cluster stops the dependent resources on NODE1 (virtual IP address, file system `/usr/sap/${SID}/ASCS${ASCS_nr}`, and the LVM resources), and acquires them on NODE2.
 - The cluster starts the *ASCS* on NODE2.
-- The cluster stops the **ERS** instance on NODE2.
+- The cluster stops the *ERS* instance on NODE2.
 - The cluster stops the dependent resources on NODE1 (virtual IP address, file system `/usr/sap/${SID}/ERS${ERS_nr}`, and the LVM resources), and acquires them on NODE1.
 - The cluster starts the *ERS* on NODE1.

-After a few minutes, check the status with the following command.
+After a few seconds, check the status with the following command.

 ```sh
 pcs status